A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Introduction

-The goal of spectral physic-informed finite operator learning (SPiFOL) is to develop physics-based operators as surrogate models for parametric PDEs based on the knowledge of FFT-based approaches in micromechanics.
-The physical equations are embedded in the Fourier space, and the loss is built almost without additional cost by the Fourier transform and employing the Lipmann-Schwinger operator, which is computed prior to training in the Fourier space.
-The loss function is derived in the same way as conventional FFT-based approaches based on the fixed point scheme proposed by \cite{moulinec1998numerical}.
+SPiFOL aims to develop physics-based operators that serve as surrogate models for parametric partial differential equations (PDEs), using the principles of FFT-based approaches in micromechanics.
+The physical equations are embedded directly in Fourier space, and the loss function is formulated with minimal additional computational effort by applying the Fourier transform and using the Lippmann-Schwinger operator, which is pre-computed in Fourier space prior to training.
+The loss function is derived similarly to conventional FFT-based methods, following the fixed-point scheme proposed by \cite{moulinec1998numerical}.
 Fig.\,\ref{fig:intro}, shows how Fourier-based shape functions are employed at a fixed output finite space, similar to the standard FOL idea, to build gradients (in Fourier space) which are required to formulate physical loss.
 In addition, we use the FNO architecture, which provides the flexibility for SPiFOL to use different input resolutions and predict corresponding output solutions.
 The latter tackles a shortcoming of conventional FOL operators to predict the response for different input function resolutions.
 The novel developments of this work are summarized as follows: \begin{itemize} \item Physics-informed training in Fourier space with almost no additional overhead compared to the conventional physics-informed neural networks in which PDEs are constructed by AD or other numerical methods which are computed in real space like FEM or FDM. \item The network maps microstructure topology directly to its strain components in a purely unsupervised manner, two orders of magnitude faster than conventional FFT solvers.
 It is important to note that in many existing studies, only the primary variable, such as displacement (or temperature), is predicted.
-As a result, additional derivations are required to obtain strain values, which may introduce more errors in the predictions. \item The trained SPiFOL can be used for a wide range of phase contrast values ($5$ to $100$) with an average relative error still less than $1.5\,\%$ for the highest phase contrast ratio. \end{itemize}
+As a result, additional derivations are required to obtain strain values, which may introduce more errors in the predictions.
+The SPiFOL methodology is adapted to handle 3D microstructures and further extended for applications in finite elasticity. \end{itemize}